kubernetes/kops/docs/operations/images.md

 ### Debian 9 (Stretch)

-Debian 9 is based on Kernel version **4.9** which has number of known bugs that affect it and may be noticed with larger clusters:
+Debian 9 is based on Kernel version **4.9** which has a number of known bugs that affect it and which may be noticed with larger clusters:

 This release is **EOL**, which means that the Debian Security Team no longer handles security fixes.
 That is now the responsibility/purview of the LTS team, which is a group of volunteers who are paid by donations to Debian LTS.